 - 6.5.1 Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.1 Appendices for Winter Service Plan, Table 6.1.6 Winter Service Plant for all Winter Service Patrols details the minimum Winter Service Plant to be used in connection with the Winter Service.
-The Operating Company shall procure and ensure that the Winter Service Plant listed in Appendix 6 Winter Service Attachment 6.1 Appendices for Winter Service Plan, Table 6.1.6 Winter Service Plant for all Winter Service Patrols is available as necessary for the Winter Service. - 6.5.2 The Operating Company shall ensure that the Winter Service Plant is maintained in accordance with manufacturers' recommendations.
+The Operating Company shall procure and ensure that the Winter Service Plant listed in Appendix 6 Winter Service Attachment 6.1 Appendices for Winter Service Plan, Table 6.1.6 Winter Service Plant for all Winter Service. - 6.5.2 The Operating Company shall ensure that the Winter Service Plant is maintained in accordance with manufacturers' recommendations.

-In the event of a breakdown on any of the Operating Company's Front Line Winter Service Plant:
+In the event of a breakdown on any of the Operating Company's Front Line Winter Service Plant;